Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/WHATS-NEXT.md

 * Consider activating GitHub Actions for your Azure project for out-of-the-box integrated CI/CD flows.
 [Learn more](https://docs.microsoft.com/azure/app-service/deploy-github-actions?tabs=applevel)
 * Explore cloud-native zero-downtime deployment styles like "[blue-green](https://learn.microsoft.com/azure/architecture/example-scenario/blue-green-spring/blue-green-spring)" with Azure App Service deployment slots.
 [Learn more](https://docs.microsoft.com/azure/app-service/deploy-staging-slots)

-If you are using the Azure Developer CLI you can setup a prconfigured CI/CD pipeline for:
+If you are using the Azure Developer CLI the repository contains all necessary building blocks to setup a preconfigured CI/CD pipeline for:

-* GitHub Actions via `azd pipeline config`.
-You find more information on `azd` and GitHub Actions [here](https://learn.microsoft.com/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=GitHub).
+* GitHub Actions
-* Azure DevOps which needs some additional configuration.
-You find more information on `azd` and Azure DevOps [here](https://learn.microsoft.com/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo).
+* Azure DevOps

+You find more information about the options [here](AZD-CICD-SETUP.md).